PiyushRaj927/bashpod/README.md

 # BashPod

-BashPod is designed to run containers using Linux primitives such as namespaces and cgroups.
+BashPod is designed to run containers using Linux primitives like namespaces and cgroups.
 It is written in Bash with no dependencies.

+> [!WARNING]
+> BashPod is a container runtime developed for experimentation with Linux primitives.
+It lacks many of the security features required for production environments.

 ## Features
 - Process isolation using Linux namespaces.